frace/vim-heynumber/README.md

 ## Get it!
-If you don't have a preferred installation method, I recommend to use [vim-plug][getit-vimplug].
+If you don't use a plugin manager, I recommend to use [vim-plug][getit-vimplug].
-Else I'm pretty sure you know how your preferred plugin manager works. ;)
+Else I'm pretty sure you know how your personal plugin management works. ;)

 [getit-vimplug]: https://github.com/junegunn/vim-plug